artem-urubkov/mubilunity_test_mar2020/README.md

 # mubilunity_test_mar2020

-App corresponding to the minimal requirements of test requirements.
+App corresponding to the minimal test requirements.

 There are some TODOs left:
 1) Add SwipeRefresh layout to enable convenient list update